Immunizations are one of the easiest ways to ensure that your pet lives a long and healthy life.

 “Most initial vaccinations are given to puppies and kittens between 6 and 8 weeks of age, or to adult animals with no known vaccine history, in a series of several injections,” Creevy explained.
 “Dogs and cats should be boosted at 1 year of age, and after that core vaccinations should be boosted every three years.
 Many of the non-core vaccines are boosted more often.”

 Core vaccines are those that all dogs and cats should receive.
-These immunizations prevent diseases like rabies, distemper, parvovirus, and hepatitis in dogs, and herpesvirus, calicivirus, and panleukopenia in cats.
+These immunizations prevent diseases in pets like rabies, distemper, parvovirus, and hepatitis in dogs, and herpesvirus, calicivirus, and panleukopenia in cats.

 Non-core vaccines are used more selectively because the diseases they prevent are less dangerous, are only dangerous to certain groups of animals, or only exist in certain parts of the country.
 These diseases include Lyme disease and kennel cough in dogs.